Abelaj50/Movie-Client/README.md

 ![App Start](images/app_start.png)

 You can then begin testing Movie Client's features.
-To begin, press on the "BIND SERVICE" button.
+To begin, press on the ***BIND SERVICE*** button.
 This will then begin binding to MovieCentral's service through a shared .aidl file.
-Once the service has been bound to, you can either a) press "UNBIND SERVICE" at anytime from here on out to unbind the service and revert the app to its default state, or b) press "DOWNLOAD INFO", which will then retrieve all the data necessary to power the app from MovieCentral's API.
+Once the service has been bound to, you can either a) press ***UNBIND SERVICE*** at anytime from here on out to unbind the service and revert the app to its default state, or b) press ***DOWNLOAD INFO***, which will then retrieve all the data necessary to power the app from MovieCentral's API.
 Once the information has been downloaded, you now have a few different options.
 You can:

 * Select a movie from the dropdown menu located below the video player.
     * This automatically begins trailer playback.
-    * Once a movie has been selected, you can press "REQUEST SELECTED" to bring about Quick Facts from the movie, retrieved from the MovieCentral API.
+    * Once a movie has been selected, you can press ***REQUEST SELECTED*** to bring about Quick Facts from the movie, retrieved from the MovieCentral API.
-* Press "REQUEST LIST"
+* Press ***REQUEST LIST***
     * This brings about the second activity, which simply displays a list of the retrieved movies along with the name of their director.
     * If you press on any of the list items, you will be directed to the third activity, which displays that specific movie's trailer in a full-screen view.